 Casteret was a very good sportsman, and one of his most famous saying is "Speleology is sport in commission of science".
 He was physically fit all his life, playing soccer, diving, skiing, rowing, pole vault and others.
 Also he was rather small and slim, which made him a very successful discoverer.

 He started with some pretty dangerous explorations, where he dived naked into a siphon, only with water tight packed candle and matches.
 Later he writes in several books about this, and warns not to copy this dangerous lapse.
-Later he learned the techniques of caving from E. A. Martel.
+After his first adventures he learned the techniques of caving from E. A. Martel.
 Martel, the founder of speleology wrote the foreword to his first book.

 Unlike Martel, he was not a speleologist by profession.
 He studied and worked as a notary public.
 But he also studied prehistory at the Muséum d'Histoire Naturelle de Toulouse.
 This knowledge was very important for his later prehistoric discoveries.

 At the Fontaine de Vaucluse, an important karst spring in the Provence, a museum named Le Monde Souterrain de Norbert Casteret exists.
 It shows cave exploration equipment and the mineral collection of Casteret.

 |19-AUG-1897||born in Saint Martory, Haute Garonne.|

 |1923||Caverne de Montespan, Haute-Garonne, discovery of prehistoric sculptures.|

 |1926||various caves in the Cirque de Gavarnie discovered, especially the Grotte Glacée Casteret.|

 |1927||Rivière souterraine d'Izaut.|